riberaborrell/rl-random-times/README.md

 $ python path/to/algorithm --optim-type adam --batch-size 100 --lr 0.001 --n-grad-iterations 1000
 ```

-* on-policy expectation: the algorithm samples K trajectories and stores them (the experiences i.e. states, action and reward tuple) in a memory.
-The on-policy expectation samples from this memory.
+* (on-policy) state-space expectation: the algorithm samples K trajectories and stores them (the experiences i.e. states, action and reward tuples for each time step) in a memory.
+The (on-policy) state-space expectation samples from this memory.
 If K_type = 'adaptive' (default), K_mini represents the percentage of data in the memory.
 Else, K_type = 'constant', K_mini represents the absolute number of experiences sampled.
 ```
 $ python path/to/algorithm --mini-batch-size-type adaptive --mini-batch-size 0.2
 ```